 Common Side Effects

-- trouble sleeping
+- Trouble sleeping

-- hyperactivity or restlessness
+- Hyperactivity or restlessness

-- upset stomach, nausea, or constipation
+- Upset stomach, nausea, or constipation

-- dry mouth
+- Dry mouth

-- blurred vision
+- Blurred vision

 Any modifications in your diet, activity level, and behavior must be developed and continued long-term in order to continue losing weight and prevent the lost weight from returning.
 Transformyou will help you stay on-track with your medical weight loss goals, checking in on you frequently regarding your general health, weight, etc. and adjusting your medical weight loss plan according to your needs.

 All patients always work directly with one of our licensed physicians to ensure patient safety and confidentiality.
+Get in touch today!